 Within each of these three categories, individual programs may have some differences.
 As such, when choosing your programs, make sure you follow up with your schools for more information.

-What Can You Do With a Masters in Organizational Leadership?
+What Can You Do With a Masters in Organizational Leadership in Canada?

 According to the Bureau of Labor Statistics, masters degrees in organizational leadership could be relevant to a variety of career paths.
 That’s because leadership skills are essential to almost every organization, regardless of the industry that organization serves.
 Here are some examples of the leadership or management positions you might seek with a masters in organizational leadership.

 - Executive Leadership – 2015 Median Salary $102,690

 - Financial Managers – 2015 Median Salary $117,990